paruthepro/pu_duty/README.md

 Statebags to handle duty changes and a bag handler for notifications of each.
 Persistant statebag saving across restarts using KVP.
 Simple and incredibly easy functionality, simply add your jobs and clock in locations to the config file.

+# Dependencies
+ox_lib
+ox_target
+ESX or QBX_Core or ND_Core or any other framework/core.